Environmental Impact Assessment Ordinance

 (d) experiences on actual implementation of similar projects, scientific researches or overseas experiences show that a particular aspect of the project has potential to cause serious environmental effects.

-3.3 The EIA study brief shall define the purposes, objectives and detailed requirements of the study and indicate the scope of issues, the timeframe of environmental issues if appropriate, and the framework in which the applicant shall carry out an EIA study to meet the requirements laid down in this technical memorandum.
+3.3 The EIA study brief shall define the purposes, objectives and detailed requirements of the study and indicate the scope of issues, the timeframe of environmental issues, and the framework in which the applicant shall carry out an EIA study to meet the relevant requirements laid down in this technical memorandum.
 The study brief may stipulate the geographic and temporal boundaries of the assessment.

-3.5 The EIA study brief shall be limited to those issues for which compliance with the guidelines or criteria in this technical memorandum has not been demonstrated or where there are doubts about their compliance with the guidelines or criteria in this technical memorandum.
+3.6 The EIA study brief shall be limited to those issues for which compliance with the relevant guidelines or criteria in this technical memorandum has not been demonstrated or where there are doubts about their compliance with the relevant guidelines or criteria in this technical memorandum.

-3.9 The Director shall specify the number of EIA reports and executive summaries and other reporting requirements, including any necessary appendix report, for the purpose of submission of the report for approval, for the public exhibition of the report, for the submission to the Advisory Council on the Environment where applicable, and for depositing the EIA report and the executive summary in the register.
-The number of reports required shall be governed by the size of population that may be affected by the project, the number of government departments that may be involved in reviewing the EIA report, and the likely extent of interest that the public may have on the project.
-As a general guidance, the number of reports normally required to be made available by the applicant free of charge is given below:
+3.10 The Director shall specify the number of copies of the EIA reports and executive summaries and other reporting requirements, including any necessary appendix report, for the purpose of submission of the EIA report for approval, for the public exhibition of the EIA report, for the submission to the Advisory Council on the Environment where applicable, and for depositing the EIA report and the executive summary in the register.
+Generally, the number of copies of the EIA report, executive summary, other relevant or appendix reports required to be made available by the applicant free of charge is as set out below:

 (a) for the purpose of review of the EIA report by the Director and other relevant departments, 30 copies of the EIA report and 50 copies of the executive summary may be required;